How we winterize our boat every year – a checklist for our end of boating season winterizing plans [with how-to VIDEOS]

 5. Winterize the Engines, A/C and Generator – run antifreeze through to make sure those systems are clear of water

-watch our video: Boat Winterizing Hot Water Tank, Engines, A/C and Generator
+watch our FULL video: Boat Winterizing Hot Water Tank, Engines, A/C and Generator

 watch our video: Why we do a Final Fuel Fill up Before Winter Boat Storage